-Anti-Revenge Porn Advocate
+Anti-Revenge Porn Advocate and Advocate for Women

 In January 2012, Laws determined a notorious revenge porn website was involved in a scheme to hack nude and topless pictures from victims’ emails.
 Laws compiled evidence and took it to the FBI.
 This led to the shutdown of the site and the January 2014 arrests of the site operator and his alleged hacker.